team-friendo/signalboost/README.md

 LETSENCRYPT_EMAIL=%EMAIL ADDRESS FOR TEAM SYSADMIN%
 ```

-For now we'll skip this optional item because we need the Boost CLI to creat this channel on twillio:
+For now we'll comment out this optional item because we need the Boost CLI to creat this channel on twillio:
 ```
 # Signup channel number // Optional Phone number used by Signalboost for the special "signup channel"
 # Use Boost cli to create these, you only need the one specific to the mode you are running in
 # Format must be e164 (https://www.twilio.com/docs/glossary/what-e164), with the + and with no special characters

-SIGNUP_CHANNEL_NUMBER=%+15554445555%
+#SIGNUP_CHANNEL_NUMBER=%+15554445555%
-SIGNUP_CHANNEL_NUMBER_DEV=%+15553334444%
+#SIGNUP_CHANNEL_NUMBER_DEV=%+15553334444%
 ```

 #### Configure ansible/inventory